makerplane/canfix-spec/src/practices.rst

 good because of installation issues and disable that parameter.
 You should use that as a hint that you should stop calculating and producing values that depend on that data.
-But if you start receiving the total air temperature on the bus then you can use that value in your calculations.
+But if you start receiving the total air temperature on the bus then you can use this value in your calculations.
 Perhaps the engine monitor that the user installed does a better job of measuring air temperature than your device becuase the probe is mounted in a better location.